Fed rate hike bad news for consumers as housing crisis persists

 The NAR said home prices rose in April, marking their 74th month of consecutive year-over-year gains.
 The median home price was $257,900 in April, up more than 5% from the year prior.

 Adding higher mortgage rates to that picture could put homeownership out of reach for some buyers on the margin.
-A rate hike on Wednesday would be the central bank’s seventh since the end of 2015.
+A rate hike on Wednesday marks the central bank’s seventh since the end of 2015.

 However, what may be more important for housing market watchers is the Fed’s future projections as it continues on the path toward policy normalization.